ST4NSB/twitch-custom-categories-extension/README.md

 Todo:
 - **maybe** add background task to notify on going live
-- fix problem on adding or deleting an offline channel from their main page
+- fix problem on adding or deleting an offline channel from their main page (DONE)
+- **maybe** add refresh categories on coming back on tab (onFocus event)